 Definition

 Liabilities are obligations or debts that a business owes to external parties, such as suppliers, lenders, or employees.
 These obligations arise from past transactions and must be settled through the transfer of resources, usually cash or services.
+Under IFRS 9, liabilities are classified based on their maturity, purpose, and legal enforceability.

 Types of Liabilities